smanolloff/smanolloff.github.io/_projects/vcmi-gym.md

 1. Create a VCMI battle-only RL environment
 * follow the Farama Gymnasium (ex.
 OpenAI Gym) API standard
-* optimise VCMI w.r.t. performance (eg. no UI, fast restarts, etc.)
+* optimise VCMI w.r.t. performance (e.g. no UI, fast restarts, etc.)
 1. Train a battle-only AI model
 * observation design: find the optimal amount of data to extract for at each timestep